cloudflare/cloudflare-docs/content/waf/exposed-credentials-check/test-configuration.md

 After enabling and configuring exposed credentials checks, you may want to test if the checks are working properly.

-Cloudflare provides a special set of credentials for this purpose:
+Cloudflare provides a special set of credentials for this purpose, the credentials are case-sensitive:

 - Login: `CF_EXPOSED_USERNAME` or `CF_EXPOSED_USERNAME@example.com`
 - Password: `CF_EXPOSED_PASSWORD`